Sameer-MSFT/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/optimizing-your-network/proxy-servers-for-skype-for-business-online.md

 ## Not using a proxy server is recommended

+Microsoft recommends using the Internet and a simple network design for optimal connectivity and performance in Office 365.
+A key goal in the network design should be reducing the round-trip time (RTT) from your network into the Microsoft global network and ensure that the network traffic is not hair pinned or centralized to specific locations.
+Microsoft also does not support or recommend the use of proxy devices or any other infrastructure that may filter, decrypt, inspect or take protocol or content specific action on Office 365 traffic.
+Use the Office 365 connectivity principles to manage your traffic and get the best performance when connecting to Office 365.
+See https://aka.ms/Office365Networking

-When it comes to Skype for Business traffic over proxies, Microsoft recommends bypassing proxies.
+As such, When it comes to Skype for Business traffic over proxies, Microsoft recommends bypassing proxies.
 Proxies don't make Skype for Business more secure because its traffic is already encrypted.

 And having a proxy can cause issues.
 Performance-related problems can be introduced to the environment through latency and packet loss.
 Issues such as these will result in a negative experience in such Skype for Business scenarios as audio and video, where real-time streams are essential.